Table of Contents

-Modern drivetrains currently use 10 and 11-speed chains, cassettes and chainrings.
-Manufacturers are slowly phasing out 7, 8 and 9-speed drivetrains, although spare parts will still be available for the time being.
-Although 10 and 11-speed drivetrains use a narrow chain, they’ve proven to be just as strong and reliable as the outgoing gear.
+Modern drivetrains use 9, 10 and 11 and 12-speed chains, cassettes and chainrings.
+Manufacturers are slowly phasing out 7, 8-speed drivetrains but spare parts of low-quality materials will always be around.
+Although drivetrains with more gears use narrow chains, they’ve proven to be just as strong and reliable as the outgoing gear.

 Take note though, 11-speed drivetrains require a wider cassette body on your hub than the systems up to 10-speed, so compatibility with older wheels can be a problem.

 Another issue with running 10 and 11-speed on touring bikes is that not all shops around the world will have access to these somewhat modern parts.
 Head down to Cycling in Remote Areas for more on this topic.

 A touring crankset has a wider range of gears than a mountain or road bike crankset.
 The smallest chainring is often 24t and the largest 48t with a 36t servicing the middle gears.
 Touring cranksets require a long-cage MTB derailleur to cover the large differences in chainring sizes.

 Touring bikes commonly use three chainrings on the front crankset, although new crankset/cassette technology permits a wide spread of gears using both single and double chainring setups.
 Most MTB double cranksets will give you enough ratios to get up any hill with panniers.
 With a single chainring drivetrain, you’ll have to sacrifice some high or low gears compared to 2x or 3x.
 Single chainring setups tend to be best left to light touring bikes completing relatively flat tours.